daihan054/PTE-academic/PTE-Essay-Grammar-Mistake-Notes.md

 | **What you wrote:** | Excessive screen time on smartphones increases anxiety, stress, and it eventually degrades their quality of sleep. |
 | **What it should be:** | Excessive screen time on smartphones increases anxiety, stress, and eventually degrades their quality of sleep. |

-### What I did wrong in the paragraph

-You wrote **"increases anxiety ... and it eventually degrades"**.
-The **"it"** is wrong because **"Excessive screen time on smartphones"** is already the subject for both verbs.
-Remove **"it"**: **"increases anxiety, stress, and eventually degrades their quality of sleep"**.
+"Excessive screen time on smartphones" is already the subject for both "increases" and "degrades".
+Adding "it" before "degrades" creates an illegal double subject.
+Remove "it" entirely.

+---

-## 21. Noun + Numeral Adjective: Singular Form in Compound Adjective
+## 21. Singular Form in Compound Adjective

 ### Rule

-যখন একটি number বা quantity word একটি noun এর আগে **adjective হিসেবে** ব্যবহার হয় (hyphen সহ বা ছাড়া), তখন noun টি সবসময় **singular** হয়। যেমন: "a 10-year-old boy" (years নয়), "a three-hour exam" (hours নয়), "a century-old play" (centuries নয়)। কিন্তু যখন noun টি subject বা object হিসেবে একা দাঁড়িয়ে থাকে (adjective হিসেবে নয়), তখন plural হয়: "this play is centuries old"।
+When a number or quantity word is placed before a noun to form a compound adjective (with or without a hyphen), the noun inside the compound must always be **singular**.
+Examples: "a 10-year-old boy" (not years-old), "a three-hour exam" (not hours), "a century-old play" (not centuries-old).
+However, when the noun stands alone as a predicate — not inside a compound — it takes the plural: "this play is centuries old".
+Also remember that compound adjectives before a noun require a hyphen.

 ### Example

 | | |
 |---|---|
 | **What you wrote:** | When students start to read a centuries old plays, they have to pause. |
 | **What it should be:** | When students start to read century-old plays, they have to pause. |

-### What I did wrong in the paragraph
-তুমি লিখেছিলে **"a centuries old plays"** — এখানে তিনটি ভুল একসাথে: (১) "century" adjective হিসেবে ব্যবহার হলে plural হয় না, তাই "centuries" নয় "century"; (২) "century-old" একটি compound adjective, hyphen দিয়ে লিখতে হয়; (৩) "a" এবং "plays" একসাথে হয় না — "a" singular এর জন্য, কিন্তু "plays" plural। সঠিক form: **"century-old plays"**। Rule মনে রাখো: number/quantity + noun + old = সবসময় singular noun, এবং এটা hyphenated compound adjective।
+Three errors at once: (1) "centuries" must be singular "century" because it is inside a compound adjective; (2) "century-old" needs a hyphen; (3) "a" and "plays" cannot go together — "a" is for singular nouns but "plays" is plural, so remove "a".
+Correct form: **century-old plays**.

+---

-## 22. Comma Before Relative Clause (Non-Restrictive)
+## 22. Comma Before Non-Restrictive Relative Clause

 ### Rule

-যখন একটি relative clause (who, which, that দিয়ে শুরু) পুরো আগের clause বা sentence এর উপর comment করে — মানে এটা নতুন বা extra তথ্য যোগ করে, restrict করে না — তখন তার আগে অবশ্যই **comma** বসাতে হয়। এই ধরনের clause কে **non-restrictive relative clause** বলে। "which" দিয়ে শুরু হওয়া clause সাধারণত সবসময় non-restrictive, তাই "which" এর আগে comma বাধ্যতামূলক। "That" দিয়ে শুরু হওয়া clause সাধারণত restrictive, তাই comma লাগে না।
+When a relative clause (introduced by who, which, or that) adds extra information as a comment on the whole preceding clause — rather than restricting or identifying the noun — it is called a **non-restrictive relative clause** and must be preceded by a **comma**.
+Clauses starting with **"which"** are almost always non-restrictive, so a comma before "which" is mandatory.
+Clauses starting with **"that"** are usually restrictive and do not take a comma.

 ### Example

 | | |
 |---|---|
 | **What you wrote:** | the words or language of those plays are really hard to comprehend which creates problems. |
 | **What it should be:** | the words or language of those plays are really hard to comprehend, which creates problems. |

-### What I did wrong in the paragraph
-তুমি **"comprehend which"** লিখেছিলে comma ছাড়া। এখানে "which creates problems" পুরো আগের idea টার উপর একটি নতুন তথ্য যোগ করছে (extra comment), কোনো specific restriction করছে না। তাই "which" এর আগে অবশ্যই comma দিতে হবে: **"comprehend, which creates problems"**। Quick test: clause টি বাদ দিলেও কি মূল sentence এর meaning পরিবর্তন হয় না? যদি হ্যাঁ, তাহলে comma দাও।
+"Which creates problems" is adding a new comment on the whole idea that the language is difficult — it is not restricting any noun.
+So a comma before "which" is mandatory.
+Quick test: if removing the clause does not change the core meaning of the sentence, it is non-restrictive and needs a comma.